CoDeConf/CoDeConf.github.io/day-of-docker-osl15/program/index.md

 <hr>
 ###Kelsey Hightower, CoreOS

-> In this session we will take a look at the future of the operating system and how containers have the potential to destroy the Linux distro as we know it.

 ![Kelsey Hightower](/day-of-docker-osl15/images/speakers/khightower.png){: .round #right}
 Kelsey Hightower is a open source advocate who is helping to build and advocate a modern way to run Linux servers at CoreOS.
 As an engineer Kelsey enjoys building simple tools that make people smile and is a regular contributor to Google's Kubernetes project.
 When he is not slinging Go code you can catch him giving technical workshops covering everything from programming, system administration, and CoreOS.